- Verifies your school is adhering to its Christian mission and vision

 Our standards and indicators

-Both Vision to Action and Measuring the Mission include comprehensive standards and indicators which serve as the parameters for the accreditation process.
-The standards and indicators detailed in Measuring the Mission are organized under four strands: Leading with Purpose, Teaching for Learning, Leading for Learning, and Learning in Community while Vision to Action is organized into the categories of Community, Staff, Students, and Curriculum.
+Measuring the Mission includes comprehensive standards and indicators which serve as the parameters for the accreditation process.
+The standards and indicators detailed are organized under four strands: Leading with Purpose, Teaching for Learning, Leading for Learning, and Learning in Community.

 The self study